AnasJeg/AnasJeg/README.md

     <div align=center>
         <p>
             <strong>
-               I'm 5 Years Computer Science Student of software development experience in object oriented programming, development of Multi-Tier distributed, Enterprise applications using Java and Web technologies with Software Development Life Cycle.
+               I'm 5 Years software engineer with experience in software development, specializing in object-oriented programming.
+I've worked on the development of multi-tier distributed enterprise applications using Java and various web technologies, while following the Software Development Life Cycle.
+My expertise also extends to full-stack web and mobile app development, as well as microservices.
                 <img src="https://i.imgur.com/dBaSKWF.gif" height="20" width="1000">
             </strong>
         </p>